Institute of Conflict Management

 Standard 2.13 Post incident support, review and learning

-2.13.1 Training covers the rationale for post-incident support in the immediate aftermath of an incident and any necessary ongoing support.
+2.13.1 Training covers the rationale for post-incident support in the immediate aftermath of an incident

-2.13.2 Training explains the rationale for a more considered post incident review and learning process after the incident so that workers and the organisation learn lessons for the future.
+2.13.2 Training explains the rationale for a more considered post incident review and learning process

-2.13.3 Training explains the importance of ensuring that workers are kept informed about incidents and the outcomes of investigations that are relevant to them.
+2.13.3 Training explains the importance of ensuring that workers are kept informed about incidents and

 Standard 2.14 Trauma informed care and support, promoting mental fitness

-2.14.1 The training covers how past experiences and trauma may impact on individual experiences of restraint and restriction for some individuals.
-For example, supine restraints may be particularly traumatic for victims of sexual abuse.
+2.14.1 The training covers how past experiences and trauma may impact on individual experiences of

 Standard 2.15 Risk, restraint, and restriction reduction theory